Top 10 states with the worst credit scores

 • Posted on: 21 Dec 2022

-• Credit scores are one of the most important financial indicators that reflect how well a person handles their personal finances.
-It is essential for consumers to understand the credit score before applying for a loan or making major purchases.
+• Credit scores are one of the most important financial indicators that reflect how well a person handles their finances.
+Consumers need to understand their credit score before applying for a loan or making major purchases.

 We've listed out 10 states with the worst credit scores, but there are plenty of other states with high credit card debt rates.